narcisolobo/auth/README.md

 Flask was the first web framework that I learned back in 2018.
 I did not attempt to implement any popular Flask plugins at the time, mostly because I didn't know they existed.
 After learning basic Flask concepts, I quickly moved to Django.

 Django is amazing, but it does a lot of things for you.
-In order to gain a better understanding of auth flow, I decided to go back to Flask and implement a DYI auth flow using only Flask, raw SQL, and Flask-Bcrypt.
+In order to gain a better understanding of auth flow, I decided to go back to Flask and implement a DIY auth flow using only Flask, raw SQL, and Flask-Bcrypt.
 After getting a good handle on all of that, I wanted an ORM, an easier way to track user authentication, and hassle-free form validation.

 That brings me to Flask Auth.
 With this project, I have hit all the goals I set out before me.
 I'm confident in what I have implemented, and I'm glad to have learned how to crawl before running.